linrunner/TLP/tlp-gtk/README.md

     def getListboxRows(self):
         # Return a list of GtkWidgets for the main area
         rows = []
-        # Displays the title ('Nothing') on the left, and the content of the
+        # Displays a title ('Nothing') on the left, a the content of the
         # file ('/dev/null') on the right
         rows.append(addToListbox('Nothing', '/dev/null'))

-        # Adds a the title on the left, and a progressbar with subtitle
+        # Adds a title on the left, and a progressbar with subtitle
         # on the right
         rows.append(addPercentageToListbox('How full is the glass?',
                 50.0,